 Apart from the spring, Manikaran has a lot of temples and hence is a major pilgrimage center for Hindus and Sikhs.
 An experimental geothermal energy plant has also been set up here.

 Taking a bath in hot water pool in Manikaran

 Food and stay options at Manikaran

 The Gurudwara at Manikaran gives shelter and food to all the pilgrims free of cost.
 The food for Langar is prepared with the help of the natural hot water spring and is served with great reverence.
 The food is very tasty.
 For stay, Sarai facility is available which can nearly accommodate 4000 people.
-You will be provided with quilts and pillows and will be provided a common room to stay there.
+You will be provided with quilts and pillows and will be provided with a common room to stay there.
 For more details on stay, check out SaraiBooking.

 In return for all the services what you can do is some seva (help) whatever is needed at the Gurudwara.

-If you are not comfortable staying in Gurudwara, you can head to Kasol as there are various stay options available there.
+If you are not comfortable staying in Gurudwara, you can head to Kasol as there are various budget stay options available there.

 Parvati River flowing across Manikaran near Kasol